samyak047/PhotoGalleryApplication/README.md

 3. Install the dependencies for the backend.
     ```
-    cd fsf_2019_screening_task1
+    cd ../PhotoGalleryApplication/backend/PhotoGallery
     pip install -r requirements.txt
     ```

-5. Migrate your database.
+4. Run the live development server on your machine and test it.
     ```
-    python manage.py makemigrations
-    python manage.py migrate
-    ```

-6. Run the live development server on your machine and test it.
-    ```
     python manage.py runserver
     ```

-7. Run the live development server on your machine and test it.
+    Now backend server started, in new terminal follow step 5 & 6 to run frontend

+5. Install Node Modules for Frontend AngularJS (node & npm must be installed)
    ```
-    python manage.py runserver
-    ```
-8. Install Node Modules for Frontend AngularJS (node & npm must be installed )
-   ```
-   cd frontend/PhotoGalleryApplicaton
+   cd ../PhotoGalleryApplication/frontend/PhotoGalleryApplicaton
    npm install --save
+   npm install -g @angular/cli
    ```

-9. To Run Frontend
+6. To Run Frontend
     ```
    ng serve -o
    ```
+*replace python with python3 and pip with pip3 if you have multiple versions of python